billmei/movie-info/README.md

 ### Step 3

-Generate a Flask secret key and save it as `/secret.txt`.
+Generate a Flask secret key and save it as `/secret.txt` in the root folder.
 If running on Heroku instead of localhost, set the environment variable:

 	$ heroku config:set FLASK_SECRET_KEY=your-secret-key-here